KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

 ### Updating values

-When your array is a collection of string or integers (value types), sometimes you will want to update the values in the array as you enumerate them.
-Most of the iteration loops above use a variable in the loop that holds the value.
+When your array is a collection of string or integers (value types), sometimes you will want to update the values in the array as you loop over them.
+Most of the loops above use a variable in the loop that holds a copy of the value.
 If you update that variable, the original value in the array is not updated.

 The exception to that statement is the `for` loop.
 If you are wanting to walk an array and update values inside it, then the `for` loop is what you are looking for.